shannxf/ML6xGDGKUL_AIAccelerate2025/README.md

 Test your agent against the train dataset:

 **Evaluate all questions:**

 ```bash
 uv run python evaluate.py
 ```

 **Evaluate a specific question:**

 ```bash
 uv run python evaluate.py --question 0
 ```

 (Replace `0` with any question index)

 **Save results to a custom file:**

 ```bash
 uv run python evaluate.py --output my_results.json
 ```

 Results include:

 - Total accuracy percentage
 - Detailed breakdown per question
 - Agent responses and expected answers
 - Evaluation method used (string match or LLM judge)
+- **Timing metrics** - Response time for each question and overall averages

+The evaluation tracks response times and provides:

+- **Average Response Time (All)**: Average time across all questions
+- **Average Response Time (Correct Only)**: Average time for correctly answered questions only

-💡 **Tip**: This evaluation runs on the **training set** (`benchmark/validation.json`).
+💡 **Tip**: This evaluation runs on the **training set** (`benchmark/train.json`).
 Your final score will be based on a hidden test set with similar questions, so focus on building a robust, generalizable agent rather than memorizing answers!

 ## How to Build Your Agent